AlexanderZhangWang/cse15l-lab-reports/lab-report-1-week-1.md

 }
 ```

-`WhereAmI.java` runs on my own laptop looks like this:
+`WhereAmI.java` runs on my own laptop looks like this, which shows my operation system, my user name, java installation directory, and the current working directory:
 ![image](/lab-report-1-week-1-folder/WhereAmIRanOnPC.png)
-After copying the file to the remote, run it on the server:
+After copying the file to the remote, run it on the server, which shows the operation system of **ieng6**, my account name, and the home and current working directory:
 ![image](/lab-report-1-week-1-folder/scpToRemote.png)
+The availability to use a different operation system is one of the reasons that we want to use remote server.

 >Step 6: SSH keys

 Each time we log in or `scp` a file or some files to the remote computer, we had to type in the password.